AryanK1511/Bookworm-Web-App/README.md

 **📚 Welcome to Bookworm! 📖**

-**Bookworm** is an engaging web app built for book lovers everywhere!
-It offers a vast library of books from across the globe, allowing users to dive into the world of books with just a few clicks. 🌍✨
+**Bookworm** is a user-friendly web application tailored for book enthusiasts.
+It provides a diverse collection of books from different genres, enabling users to explore, rate, and review them.
+With features like user authentication, reading list management, and interactive book discussions, Bookworm offers a seamless experience for users to connect and engage with their favorite reads.
+Built using modern technologies such as React.js, Flask, and PostgreSQL, Bookworm aims to simplify the book discovery process and foster a vibrant community of readers online

 # Video Demo of application